HugCls/GHRM/README.md

 # GHRM

-2023-12-17: "Without education, we are in a horrible and deadly danger of taking educated people seriously." - Gilbert Chesterton
+2023-12-18: "The first rule of handling conflict is don't hang around people who are constantly engaging in conflict." - Naval Ravikant